 The differences between the DW5600E-1V versus the DW6900-1V are the same as their “GW” counterparts in regards to the size and display, but the “DW” models are basic G-Shock watches and do not have as many features.
 They are battery-powered and do not have Tough Solar or Multi-Band 6.
 The CR2016 battery is rated for two years, but it is likely to last much longer if the extra functions and EL backlight are used sparingly.

 The DW5600 and DW6900 do not have world time, so there are no differences between the two models in that area.
 Other limitations are only one alarm, no option to turn the button operation sound off, and no adjustable afterglow duration on either model.
+(It should be noted that the alarm is a “multi-function alarm” and not just a “daily alarm,” which offers a daily, date, 1-month, or monthly alarm.)
 The dimensions and weight are slightly different from their GW counterparts at 48.9 x 42.8 x 13.4 mm and 53 grams for the DW5600 and 53.2 x 50 x 16.3 mm and 67 grams for the DW6900, though not enough to be very noticeable.

 As basic models, the DW5600E-1V and DW6900-1V are some of the most affordable G-Shock watches available.
 They are also popular as base models for limited edition collaborations.